Charlotte (1803 ship): Career

-In 1813 the EIC hadlost its monopoly on the trade between India and Britain.
-British ships were then free to sail to India or the Indian Ocean under a licence from the EIC. '"Charlotte's owners or agents applied for such a licence, which they received the next day.Charlotte is twice listed among country ships sailing from London to Bombay.
+In 1813, the EIC had lost its monopoly on the trade between India and Britain.
+British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
+Charlotte's owners or agents applied for such a licence, which they received the next day.

+Charlotte is twice listed among country ships sailing from London to Bombay.
 Under the command of Captain Brown, she sailed on 17 May 1815, and apparently again on 15 November.

-In 1815 Charlotte carried 15 Indian convicts from Bengal to Mauritius.
+In 1815, Charlotte carried 15 Indian convicts from Bengal to Mauritius.

 After 1816, in between voyages to China, Charlotte frequently sailed to Batavia.

 On occasion she transported troops.
-In 1820 she carried part of the 65th Regiment of Foot to Mandvi.
+In 1820, she carried part of the 65th Regiment of Foot to Mandvi.
 However, it took her three days to clear the Gulf of Kutch as she tried to return to Bombay.
-On 25 February 1825 as Charlotte returned from London she stopped at Cannanore where she picked up troops from the 20th Regiment of Foot.
-She carried them to Panwell from where they could march to Poona.
+On 25 February 1825, as Charlotte returned from London she stopped at Cannanore where she picked up troops from the 20th Regiment of Foot.
+She carried them to Panwell, from where they could march to Poona.

 In between these two tasks, Charlotte twice sailed to the Elbe.
 The first voyage was in 1823.
 Within a year she sailed again and arrived there on 12 August 1824.
 She was too large to arrive at Hamburg.
 On one voyage she brought back a cargo valued at Rs 225,327.
 It consisted of iron and steel, canvas, cordage, masts and spars, spelter, and turpentine.
 On her return she paid the EIC 3.5% of the prime cost.
 She also paid 4% Town Duty on piece goods.